Takeno/mtg-policy-changes/ipg.md

 - A. A player draws four cards after casting Ancestral Recall.

-- B. A player scries two cards when he should only have scried one.
+- B. A player scries two cards when they should only have scried one.

-- C. A player resolves a Dark Confidant trigger, but forgets to reveal the card before putting it into her hand.
+- C. A player resolves a Dark Confidant trigger, but forgets to reveal the card before putting it into their hand.

-- D. A player has more cards in his hand than can be accounted for.
+- D. A player has more cards in their hand than can be accounted for.

-- E. A player casts Anticipate and picks up the top four cards of her library.
+- E. A player casts Anticipate and picks up the top four cards of their library.

-- F. A player, going first, draws for his turn.
+- F. A player, going first, draws for their turn.